 How to Stay Safe in Barcelona

-Barcelona is a safe place as the violent crime is close to nil.
+Barcelona is a safe place as violent crime is close to nil.
 What you need to keep in mind is that pickpocketing and mini scams are a little popular, especially on the metro, so be highly aware of your surroundings.